eabouche/credit-risk-classification/README.md

   The false numbers need to be as low as possible and 80 is the false positive, and 67 is the false negative.
 Very low numbers compared to the rest.

-- The Classification Report shows the following:
+- The Classification Report which shows the test results in evaluating the number of predicted occurrences shows:
   - precision: ratio of correctly predicted positive observations to the total predicted positive observations i.e. out of all high-risk loans, how many actually were high-risk?
   - recall: ratio of correctly predicted observations out of all predicted observations (positive and negative) i.e. out of all loans, how many were correctly predicted as high-risk?
-  - f1-score:
+  - f1-score: one number to summarize precision and recall.
+An overall score.
   - accuracy:

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
-  * Description of Model 1 Accuracy, Precision, and Recall scores.

-* Machine Learning Model 2:
-  * Description of Model 2 Accuracy, Precision, and Recall scores.

 ## Summary